ZupIT/beagle-docs/content/en/android/_index.md

 ---
 title: Android
 weight: -60
-description: Here, you'll find more about Beagle for Android
+description: This section holds information on how to add Beagle into an Android project
 ---